-The Irish CONSENT respondents represent a sample of predominantly experienced, very frequent and comparably young internet users in a local environment with generally high SNS usage.

-At the same time, it also appears that their level of taking technical measures to maintain or increase their personal internet security is mostly keeping up with this high-frequency usage, although trust issues and concern about information misuse only play a minor role for those respondents who decided not to use or delete their UGC accounts.
+The UK CONSENT respondents represent a sample of predominantly experienced - and very frequent - internet users in a local environment with generally high SNS usage.
+At the same time, it also appears that their high level (in comparison to the total CONSENT sample average) of taking technical measures to maintain or increase their personal internet security is - to a large extent - keeping up with this high-frequency usage.; but concern about information misuse only plays a minor (and compared to the total CONSENT sample, below-average) role for those respondents who decided not to use or delete their UGC accounts.